FOREX-U.S. dollar losses bounce after Canada tips toward higher rates

 EURUSD and CESIhttps://tmsnrt.rs/3dCbGpV

-(Reporting by David Henry in New York and Saikat Chatterjee in London; Editing by Will Dunham, Hugh Lawson and Jonathan Oatis)
+(Reporting by David Henry in New York and Saikat Chatterjee in London; Editing by Will Dunham, Hugh Lawson, Jonathan Oatis and Sonya Hepinstall)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))